"If you betray yourself, if you say untrue things, if you act out a lie, you weaken your character."

 Honesty and the Challenger

-The Challenger is about confrontation: facing reality, naming what's wrong, and pushing for change.
+The Challenger confronts: facing reality, naming what's wrong, pushing for change.

-Toward yourself: You tell yourself the truth about who you are, what you've done, and what you want, without spin or excuse.
+Toward ourselves: We tell ourselves the truth about who we are, what we've done, and what we want.
+No spin.
+No excuse.

-Toward others: You speak truthfully to people, including difficult truths they may not want to hear, without using honesty as a weapon.
+Toward others: We speak truthfully, including difficult truths they may not want to hear, without using honesty as a weapon.

-Toward reality: You accept what is happening, even when you wish it were different.
-You don't lie to yourself about circumstances to avoid discomfort, nor do you minimize what's real to fit in or keep the peace.
+Toward reality: We accept what is happening, even when we wish it were different.
+We don't lie to ourselves about circumstances to avoid discomfort or minimize what's real to keep the peace.

 A Mature Challenger doesn't confuse honesty with cruelty.
-He brings truth without losing touch with his own heart.
+He brings truth without losing his heart.

 The Shadows of Honesty